 Furniture and Household Items

-Are the rooms furnished?
+Are any of the rooms furnished?
 Is the furniture comfortable?
 Are linens, eating utensils and other household items included?
 Is there a television and/or stereo?
 Can your parent bring their furniture from home if they prefer?
 What personal items can be brought from home?
 Are pets allowed?

 Food is a big part of life and that doesn't change when your parent moves to senior living.
 Does the CCRC have a chef on staff?
 What types of food are on the menu?
 Is the dining room open during convenient hours, when your parent typically eats?
 How does the CCRC handle special dietary needs?
 Can your parent cook or eat in his/her room?